NASA Has a Way to Cut Your Flight Time in Half

 So France.

-FFS, Move Bits Not Atoms (Score:4, Insightful)
+FFS, Move Bits Not Atoms (Score:5, Insightful)

 Air travel is noise polluting, air polluting and fossil fuel driven.
 Half the time, with network improvements, we can make do with teleconferences.
 In fact, working in Brussels in the 1980s, we already used teleconference to save trips to the computer centre in Luxembourg.